foremast/foremast/_docs/lambda_events.rst

 ``resource``
 ************

-The API resource to tie the Lambda function to
+The API resource to tie the Lambda function to.

     | *Required*: True
     | *Example*: ``"/test"``